Greedquest/VBA-Toolbox/README.md

 # VBA Toolbox

-This repo been designed using `Excel-VBA` so most likely only works with that (but might work with others ok)
+This repo been designed using `Excel-VBA` so most likely only works with that (but might work with others ok yeah?)